dqops/dqo/docs/getting-started/adding-data-source-connection/adding-data-source-connection.md

 ## Adding BigQuery connection using the graphical interface

-1. In DQO User Interface Console go to the Data Sources section and click **+ Add connection** button in the upper left corner.
+1. Go to the Data Sources section and click **+ Add connection** button in the upper left corner.

     ![Adding connection](https://dqops.com/docs/images/getting-started/adding-test-connection-test-connection.jpg)